AntonioMeireles/homebridge-vieramatic/README.md

   > changes](https://github.com/homebridge/homebridge/blob/master/CHANGELOG.md#breaking-changes)**
   > section in order to see if anything there applies to your particular setup.

-- A actively supported LTS nodejs release.
-Minimum from 4.x onwards is Node 14.
+- A actively supported [LTS](https://nodejs.org/en/about/releases/) nodejs release.
+So, the minimum from 4.x onwards is Node 12.

 ## TV setup